The Clan of the Cave Bear (film): Box office and reception

-Due to the production budget of US$15 million earning back only US$1.9 million, domestically, the film was unanimously considered a box-office bomb.
-Still, two makeup artists (Michael Westmore and Michèle Burke) were nominated for a 1987 Oscar for Best Makeup.
+The film opened on one screen in New York City (Loews N.Y.
+Twin 2) and grossed $25,428 in its opening weekend.
+Due to the production budget of US$15 million earning back only US$1.9 million in the United States and Canada, the film was unanimously considered a financial failure.

 The film holds a 10% rating on Rotten Tomatoes, based on ten reviews.
-However, The Encyclopedia of Fantasy claims: "It is hard to see why 'TCOTCB' has drawn such critical contempt, unless for its tacit feminism: although the narration is overexpository and the equation of mental versatility with leggy blonde Cro-Magnons, as opposed to shabby Neanderthals, is a cliché, the movie is beautifully shot, well scripted and finely acted."
+However, The Encyclopedia of Fantasy states "It is hard to see why TCOTCB has drawn such critical contempt, unless for its tacit feminism: although the narration is overexpository and the equation of mental versatility with leggy blonde Cro-Magnons, as opposed to shabby Neanderthals, is a cliché, the movie is beautifully shot, well scripted and finely acted."
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

-Colin Greenland reviewed The Clan of the Cave Bear, for White Dwarf #77, and stated that "Now there's a movie starring Daryl Hannah, whom I still like a lot, though she doesn't stand a chance amid all the picture-postcard photography, tacky mysticism and shaggy-browed sentimentality.
+Colin Greenland reviewed The Clan of the Cave Bear for White Dwarf magazine and stated that "there's a movie starring Daryl Hannah, whom I still like a lot, though she doesn't stand a chance amid all the picture-postcard photography, tacky mysticism and shaggy-browed sentimentality.
 But Ayla is unafraid, for she knows there are five more books to go yet."